OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 1. Download [analyze-web-downloads.xlsx](analyze-web-downloads.xlsx) to your OneDrive.

-1. Open the workbook with Excel for the web.
+1. Open the workbook in Excel.

 1. Under the **Automate** tab, select **New Script** and paste the following script into the editor.